tfsojon/richinsql-blog/content/post/2021-12-13-sending-results-as-csv.md

 More details on that parameters that sp_send_dbmail accepts can be [found here](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-send-dbmail-transact-sql?view=sql-server-ver15#arguments)

-Now that everything is in place, send the email and you should get an email to the address specified in the @recipients variable with the CSV file attached.
+Now that everything is in place, send the email by executing the procedure or putting the code into a SQL Agent Job and you should get an email to the address specified in the @recipients variable with the CSV file attached.

 ![](/img/csv-result-email.png)